sktsherlock/TAG-Benchmark/README.md

 We describe below how to use our repository to perform the experiments reported in the paper.
 We are also adjusting the style of the repository to make it easier to use.
 (Please complete the ['Datasets and Feature part'](FeatureExtractor/README.md) above first)
 ### 1. GNN for Node Classification/Link Prediction
+You can use 'ogbn-arxiv', 'Children', 'History', 'Fitness', 'Photo', 'Computers', 'webkb-cornell', 'webkb-texas', 'webkb-washington' and 'webkb-wisconsin' for the '**--data_name**'.
 ```python
 python GNN/GNN.py --data_name=Photo --dropout=0.2 --lr=0.005 --model_name=SAGE --n-epochs=1000 --n-hidden=256 --n-layers=3 --n-runs=5 --use_PLM=data/CSTAG/Photo/Feature/Photo_roberta_base_512_cls.npy
 ```